one-data-model/processes/adoption.md

 	- Model proponent: The individual promoting the model to the Review Board, as well as being the point of contact for all changes that need to be made to the model based on reviews and/or last call

 	- Review Board: The group responsible for reviewing incoming promoted models.
 Board membership based on representation of different ecosystems.
+The review Board may, under its own discretion, bring in support from external experts for certain review tasks, such as alignment with specific ecosystems that is not currently on the Review Board.
+The size of the Review Board depends on how many ecosystems are participating, but should be at least 4-5 individuals, including a chair and a secretary

 	- Review Board Secretary: The Review Board individual who handles the paperwork for a particular model.
 Role is selected from Review Board members.

+	- Review Board Chair: The Review Board individual, selected from Board members, who is task is to facilitate consensus within the group if needed.

 - Consensus: A proposal is approved if no sustained relevant objection has been made in timely fashion.